-This is the second of two in-depth financial accounting courses.
-In this course, theory, concepts, and applications are stressed.
-Topics include the time value of money, current and non-current liabilities, leases, deferred income taxes, pensions, stockholder's equity, earnings per share, accounting changes and errors, and the statement of cash flows.
+This is the second of two in-depth accounting courses.
+In this course, students focus on using accounting data to formulate business decisions.
+Topics include the value chain, job costing, manufacturing overhead allocation, activity based costing, cost behavior, cost-volume-profit analysis, pricing decisions, and the budgeting process.
 Prerequisite: ACC 201 or equivalent with a grade of "C" or better